 In general, whole beans will give you the freshest brews.
 This is because ground coffee reacts with oxygen and loses flavor at a much quicker rate.
 Grinding your coffee right before brewing is the best way to maintain flavor.

 The air-tight container prevents oxygen from spoiling the beans.
-The best type of airtight containers has rubber seals around the rim and one or more latches.
+The best type of airtight containers have rubber seals around the rim and one or more latches.
 A container with a pop-on or screw-on lid may not keep out enough oxygen.

 Where you store your coffee is equally as important as what you store it in.
 A dry, dark, cool place is best.
 Try putting it in a cabinet or pantry instead of on the counter to avoid light completely.
 If you do need it on the counter, try a dark container.